 INSURANCE

-5-30-13
+DRAFT 8-24-17

 About the NAIC …

 The National Association of Insurance Commissioners (NAIC) is the oldest association of state government officials.
 Its members are the chief insurance regulators in all 50 states, the District of Columbia, and five U.S. territories.
 State regulators’ primary responsibility is to protect insurance consumers’ interests, and the NAIC helps regulators do this in several different ways.
 This Shopper’s Guide is one example of the NAIC’s work to help states educate and protect consumers.